- Alcohol Dependence - Additional Resources (6)

 The American Dental Association (ADA) has posted photos and described the impact of methamphetamine use on oral health

 Excellent videos and practical advice for parents who want to prevent problems of kids - teenagers and children - misusing prescription drugs.
-A growing problem addressed by the nonprofit organization Partnership for a Drug-Free America
+A growing problem addressed by the nonprofit organization Partnership for a Drug-Free Kids

 Withdrawal.org is a not-for-profit dedicated to the education, prevention and treatment of physically addictive substances and alcohol.
 24 hour help line toll-free at 866-501-3366.
 Some insurances may be accepted.

 See our main category on Costs to see how specific hospitals and ambulatory surgery centers or clinics COMPARE on average prices or charges for many surgeries, hospitalizations, procedures and outpatient tests.
-The LEARN MORE listings show general average costs in your region
+The LEARN MORE listings show general average costs in your region if available

 Other Helpful Listings